caltechlibrary/cold/development_notes.md

 a report request and it's life cycle are as follows.

 - name of report
-- any options needed to process the report
+- any additional options needed by the report program
 - an email address to contact when the report is ready
-- a status of the report
+- current status of the report (e.g. requested, processing, completed)
 - a link to where the report can be "picked up"
+- output content type, (e.g. application/json, application/yaml, application/x-sqlite3, text/csv, text/plain, text/x-markdown)
 - the date the report was requested
-- the time it completed and became available
+- the updated (when the status last changed)

 A nice to have is a list of queued reports and their status.
 That way I report that has recently be run can be "picked up" again as needed avoiding a new request.